afamelanotide (melanotan i) mastery course

 The rest of the course moves from receptor biology into disease context, trials, monitoring, regulation, and family-tree distinctions.

-course structure: units 2-3 cover MC1R biology and chemistry. units 4-6 cover EPP pathophysiology and clinical evidence. units 7-9 cover safety, dosing, and regulation. units 10-11 cover adjacent indications and melanocortin-family distinctions. unit 12 is the final exam.
+course structure: units 2-3 cover MC1R biology and chemistry.
+Units 4-6 cover EPP pathophysiology and clinical evidence.
+Units 7-9 cover safety, dosing, and regulation.
+Units 10-11 cover adjacent indications and melanocortin-family distinctions.
+Unit 12 is the final exam.

 MC1R